 Family values are the virtues of an individual that is valued and passed on from generation to generation.
 In our country India, everybody has high regard for families and family values and when trouble knocks the family members defend and protect each other.
 However, with changing times the definition of family values has also changed with more youngsters wanting to live separate from their parents.
 This aspect of family values is prevalent in western culture, and it looks like our country is also adapting such things.

 Most individuals don't think about family values until they need to teach their children a lesson in reaction to an unpleasant conduct.
 Family values, on the other hand, should not be disregarded.
 Thinking about your family values and imparting them to your children at a young age might educate your children how to behave when you are not around.
 What you do and say has an impact on your children.
 Encourage healthy family decisions and behavior by living a life that makes you proud of your family.
 Throughout life, important family values and ethical concepts will serve as guides.

-For this speech on importance of family values in English article, we will explore different ways to present it and what can be conveyed.
-It can be a long speech on importance of family values or a short speech on importance of family values.
+For this speech on the importance of family values in an English article, we will explore different ways to present it and what can be conveyed.
+It can be a long speech on the importance of family values or a short speech on the importance of family values.

 Long Speech on Importance of Family Values